BLOG

 Macro Photo Club members, post your images in the Mike Moats Macro Photo Club Facebook group.

-The winner of the May product giveaway of a Litra LED light is Bob Ballantyne, so Bob, email me at macrogeekmike@yahoo.com
+The winner of the June Macro Photo Club coffee mug is Susanna Euston, so Susanna, email me at macrogeekmike@yahoo.com

 For those who are lifetime members, when you signed up you were sent a welcome email.
 That email has the links to access the instructional videos so make sure to save that email.
 If you lost the welcome email contact me and I'll send you a new one. macrogeekmike@yahoo.com